Modelling the beam, supports and loads in SkyCiv Beam

-Click the ‘Add Moment’ button on the left to bring up a pop up asking you to select a direction, location, and magnitude (similar to specifiying a point load).
-In this example, apply a 5 kN.m moment at 3.75 m along the beam, in a counter-clockwise direction.
+Click the ‘Moments’ button on the left to bring up a panel asking you to select a direction, location, and magnitude (similar to specifying a point load).
+In this example, apply a 5 kN.m moment at 3.75 m along the beam in a counter-clockwise direction.
 Again, note that values must be entered as positives.
-Click ‘Add It’ when finished.
+Click ‘Add’ when finished.

 6. Add Distributed Load